19hours/sg-statutes/Acts/Accounting Standards Act.md

 ## PART III

+ACCOUNTING STANDARDS FOR

-ACCOUNTING STANDARDS for COMPANIES AND OTHER ENTITIES
+COMPANIES AND OTHER ENTITIES

 ### Accounting standards

-8\.—(1) (1) Accounting standards made or formulated by the Council may be expressed to apply —
+8\.—(1) Accounting standards made or formulated by the Council may be expressed to apply —

 (a) to all companies or specified classes or descriptions of companies;